 Before buying a yoga mat, and especially a lower cost one, there’s a few things to consider.
 Since price doesn’t always correlate with quality, you can find some really great mats for little money (and some bad one's for a lot).
 That being said, there’s no one size fits all yoga mat.
 The one you love might not be the one your best friend likes and vice versa.
 So here’s a few things to consider when evaluating your options:

 First and foremost, the overarching purpose of a yoga mat is to provide traction.
-This is especially important if you plan on doing hot yoga because you’ll be sweaty and slippery.
-The traction of your mat will be dependent on the material, the thickness, the stickiness and the texture of the yoga mat (rough, raised bumps, etc.).
+This is especially important if you plan on doing hot yoga because you’ll be sweaty and slipping can happen.
+The traction of your mat will depend on the material, the thickness, the stickiness and the texture of the yoga mat (rough, raised bumps, etc.).

 One more thing to consider about thickness is that the dense mats can weigh more.
-Keep that in mind because you may not feel like heaving it over your shoulder.
+Keep that in mind because you may not feel like heaving it over your shoulder and walking to class.

 (Related: 5 Best Yoga Swings Reviewed)